Part 4: Customization & Extension#

 Step 2: Create the Module __init__.py

-Create an __init__.py file in your framework_prompts module to export your builders:
+Create an __init__.py file in your framework_prompts module to export your builders.
+The control assistant template already has this set up:

 # src/my_control_assistant/framework_prompts/__init__.py